Welcome to the Lower Foundation Stage (Nursery)

 In Year 5, individually we are all special and unique but together we form a class family that has a positive and caring attitude towards each other and the rest of the school.

-The Year 5 teaching team includes our class teacher, Mr Smith, as well as Mrs Jackson, who teaches on Tuesday and Wednesday afternoons.
-Also, our Teaching Assistants Mrs Ward, Mrs Skolas, Miss Grindle, Miss Corbett, Miss Dimmock and Mrs Clifton.
+The Year 5 teaching team includes our class teachers, Miss Grindle and Mrs Jackson.
+Also, our Teaching Assistants Mrs Ward, Mrs Skolas, Miss Corbett and Mrs Clifton.
 Our Year 5 teaching team aims to create a stimulating learning environment that is safe, happy, exciting and challenging, where each pupil is encouraged to achieve their full potential.
-Mrs Shepherd will teach most of the class in English lessons.

 Children should come to school each day with a water bottle and a bag to carry their reading book, any homework, letters and their PE kit to and from school in.
 Year 5 have P.E. lessons every Monday afternoon.